Paloma (cocktail)

 The paloma (Spanish for "dove") is a tequila-based cocktail.
-This drink is most commonly prepared by mixing tequila, lime juice, and a grapefruit-flavored soda such as Fresca, Squirt, or Jarritos and served on the rocks with a lime wedge.
+This drink is most commonly prepared by mixing tequila, lime juice, and a grapefruit-flavored soda such as Fresca, Squirt, or Jarritos and served with ice and a lime wedge.
 Adding salt to the rim of the glass is also an option.

-Alternatively, the grapefruit soda can be replaced with fresh white or red grapefruit juice (jugo de toronja) and club soda (sugar optional).
+Alternatively, the grapefruit soda can be replaced with fresh white or red grapefruit juice (jugo de toronja) and club soda.

+Cocktail variations

 A simple paloma is a two-ingredient cocktail consisting only of tequila and grapefruit-flavored soda.
 A more complex variant of the Paloma is the cantarito, which in addition to lime juice, also has lemon juice and orange juice.

-The paloma is more flavorful than its closest relative, the greyhound, which consists of grapefruit juice and either gin or vodka mixed and served over ice.
+In Mexico paloma is made with Squirt brand soda or Jarritos.

+The paloma is considered by some to be more flavorful than its closest relative, the greyhound.
+Some assume the name of the cocktail comes from the Spanish for "dove", but others suspect the name comes from a derivation of the word pomelo, which is the Spanish for "grapefruit".